sftcd/openssl/esnistuff/README.md

 # State-of-play...

 Most recent first...

+- Got rid of duplication of encservername/covername from ``SSL s.ext`` and ``SSL_ESNI`` and from the ``SSL_ESNI_enc`` API

+- I could have had the ``s_client`` app do the ESNIKeys DNS lookup.
+Maybe add that to handle cases where the RR value isn't supplied on the command line.
+OTOH, maybe not - would require picking a DNS library which Viktor seemed unkeen on.
+Decided to not bother with that.

 - Consistency: got rid of "frontname" everywhere -> "covername" and use encservername everywhere (and never enchostname;-)